NSS-Cohort-9/NSS-Cohort-9.github.io/_students/james_logan.md

 ---
 name: James Logan
 site: "http://www.jblogan.com"
-image: "images/grumpycat.jpg"
+image: "/images/2015_08_26_NSS_Cohort_9_0405_T_BW.jpg"
-colorimg: "images/colored-one.jpg"
+colorimg: "/images/2015_08_26_NSS_Cohort_9_0403_T.jpg"
 bio: "Imagine the coolest person you've ever met... then divide that by like three or four.
-When I'm not writing snarky bios about myself I'm coding, merging pull requests, reading scifi, or pretending to be really into fitness."
+When I'm not writing snarky bios about myself I'm coding, reading scifi, or pretending to be really into fitness."
 ---